Dental Crown Costs in the UK: Complete Guide for NHS and Private Patients

 NHS Crown Costs

-Under the NHS, dental crowns fall under Band 3 treatment.
-As of 2024, this costs £306.80 in England.
-The price is fixed, regardless of the type of crown or the tooth being treated.
-However, NHS crowns are generally functional rather than aesthetic.
+In the UK, dental crowns provided through the NHS are classified under Band 3 treatment.
+As of 2024, the fixed cost for this service in England is £306.80.
+This price remains constant, regardless of the crown type or the tooth being treated.
+It’s important to note that NHS crowns are primarily designed for functionality rather than aesthetics.

 Private Crown Costs by Material